MobileFirst-Platform-Developer-Center/DevCenter/tutorials/pt-br/foundation/8.0/application-development/live-update/index.md

 {: #overview }
 User segmentation is the practice of dividing users into groups that reflect similarity among users in each group.
 A common example is [geographic segmentation](https://en.wikipedia.org/wiki/Market_segmentation#Geographic_segmentation), that is, dividing users on a geographical basis.
 The goal of segmenting users is to decide how to relate to them in each segment in order to maximize value.

 The Live Update feature in {{ site.data.keys.product }} provides a simple way to define and serve different configurations for each segment of users of an application.
 It includes a component in the {{ site.data.keys.mf_console }} for defining the structure of the configuration as well as the values of the configuration for each segment.
-Also provided is  a client SDK (available for Android and iOS **native** applications) for consuming the configuration.
+Also provided is  a client SDK (available for Android and iOS **native** and for Cordova applications) for consuming the configuration.

 #### Common Use Cases
 {: #common-use-cases }